-I’m so glad you decided to stalk me on the internet.
+I’m so glad you decided to find me on the internet.

-What’s up?
-My name is Stacey Kerr, one of Central Michigan University’s finest Assistant Professors of Geography.
+My name is Stacey Kerr: Proud Canadian, Avid Athlete, & One of Central Michigan University’s finest Assistant Professors of Geography & Environmental Studies.

 So, you want to get a feel for who I am, where I’ve been, and what I’ve done?
 Consider this like an academic choose-your-own-adventure.